craigbuckler/dockerwebdev/content/tutorials/docker-live-course.md

 ---
-title: "An introduction to Docker: LIVE training course, March 2021"
+title: "An introduction to Docker: LIVE training course"
-description: My Zoom-based Introduction to Docker course will be held online during March 2021.
-Learn how Docker will benefit your projects.
+description: Attend my Zoom-based Docker course to learn how Docker can be used in your projects.
 keywords: live, online, zoom, schedule, seminar, presentation, benefits, apply
 shareimage: docker-live.png
-date: 2021-01-06
+date: 2021-03-11
 tags:
   - live
   - video